metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Kenyon Drake has been a sensational rusher for Baltimore.
 Worth keeping an eye on him.

 No negative plays from the Giants defense.
-Browns are sustaining long drives here.
+No negative-runs, only 1 sack, few penalties holding back the Ravens....Baltimore's sustaining long drives here.

 ***